paul-nguyen-goldenowl/DemoOyika-Slideshow-Sample/README.md

 ## Requirements
 To run the app, you will need:

-- Android Studio 4.1 or later.
+- Android Studio Dolphin | 2021.3.1 or later.
-- An Android emulator or Android device running Android 5.0 or later.
+- An Android emulator or Android device running Android 7.0 or later.

 ## Installation
 To install the app, follow these steps: